-Has London become so powerful, it is squeezing the life out of other cities?
+Has London become so powerful, that it is squeezing the life out of other cities?
 Or should we keep our golden goose in a feather bed?
 Matthew Marriott, commercial director of Hellmann Worldwide Logistics UK, weighs in.

 Business Secretary, Vince Cable has said that London was becoming “a giant suction machine draining the life out of the rest of the country”.
 Despite London Mayor Boris Johnson’s (rather predictable) insistence that this was nonsense, I think Vince has a real point.
 Not only that, I think the situation is dangerous to the long term health of the economy.